Jürgen Matthäus: The Last Jew in Vinnytsia

-Matthäus conducted an extended investigation into the Holocaust photograph long known as "The Last Jew in Vinnitsa."
+Matthäus conducted an extended investigation into the Holocaust photograph long known as The Last Jew in Vinnitsa.
 In findings published in Zeitschrift für Geschichtswissenschaft, he established that the massacre was carried out by the SS on 28 July 1941 in the citadel of Berdychiv, and not in Vinnytsia.
 His research identified the shooter as Jakobus Onnen of Einsatzgruppe C, using archival material, contributions from Bellingcat volunteers, and AI-based image analysis of family photographs of Onnen.
 Matthäus described the match as unusually high and supported by extensive circumstantial evidence.
 He noted that the photograph was likely taken by a fellow soldier and that such images were kept as "trophies."
-In collaboration with Ukrainian scholar Andrii Mahaletskyi, he was working to identify the victim in the image using Soviet-era community records.
+In collaboration with the Ukrainian scholar Andrii Mahaletskyi, he was working to identify the victim in the image using Soviet-era community records.